Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Pistoleros of Santa Rose Combat.md

 				*Each index for all Magazines is added for the final cylinder pattern index *Cylinder patterns are always divisible by 4
 			*If a cylinder pattern of a Chamber is shorter than another Magazines, it gets repeated till it matches the longest cylinder pattern
-		*At the start of combat, characters get placed randomly on their cylinder pattern *For each turn, they advance one in their cylinder pattern *When the Cylinder ends, it jumps back to the beginning of the cylinder pattern *Cylinders can have special cylinder indexes, eg. Reload
+		*At the start of combat, characters get placed at the beginning of their cylinder pattern *For each turn, they advance one in their cylinder pattern *When the Cylinder ends, it jumps back to the beginning of the cylinder pattern *Cylinders can have special cylinder indexes, eg. Reload